paulscherrerinstitute/bsread_python/Readme.md

 # Usage

 __Note:__ The bsread module, by default, accesses the SwissFEL Dispatching Layer.
 As this infrastructure is only accessible within the SwissFEL network the code needs to run on a machine that has direct access to this network.
+Also be aware that there are actually 2 dispatchers, one for the DataBuffer sources, one for the ImageBuffer sources!
+By default this code connects to the DataBuffer dispatcher, if you need to connect to the imagebuffer dispatcher you have to use the option `dispatcher_url="https://dispatcher-api.psi.ch/sf-imagebuffer")` when creating the source.
+If you need a combined stream from both dispatchers, you have to request a stream from each and take care of the synchronization of the data in your own code !

 You can get a customized, synchronized stream from any combination of beam synchronous channels by using this piece of code: